Greek junta: Greek language

 On the Greek language question of whether Greece should adopt Katharevousa, based on Ancient Greek, or Demotic Greek, based on the vernacular actually spoken by most Greeks, the junta came firmly down on the side of Katharevousa.
 In 1968, Katharevousa was made the official language of the state, including education; Demotic was banned from schools except for the first three years of primary classes, and even there the Demotic used was altered to make it as much like Katharevousa as possible.
-Katharevousa became so closely identified with the junta that its eventual downfall settled the question once and for all in favor of Demotic.
+Katharevousa became so closely identified with the junta that its eventual downfall settled the question once and for all in favour of Demotic.

 Economic policies

 The 1967–1973 period was marked by high rates of economic growth coupled with low inflation and low unemployment.
 Economic growth was driven by investment in the tourism industry, loose emigration policies, public spending, and pro-business incentives that fostered both domestic and foreign capital spending.
 Several international companies invested in Greece at the time, including The Coca-Cola Company.
 Economic growth started losing steam by 1972.

 In addition, large scale construction of hydroelectric dam projects, such as in Aliakmon, Kastrakion, Polyphytos, the expansion of thermoelectric generation units and other significant infrastructure development, took place.
 The junta used to proudly announce these projects with the slogan: I Ellas ine ena ergotaxion (Η Ελλάς είναι ένα εργοτάξιον, 'Greece is a construction zone').
 The always smiling Stylianos Pattakos, also known as to proto mistri tis elladas (Το πρώτο μυστρί της Ελλάδας, 'the first trowel of Greece'), since he frequently appeared at project inaugurations with a trowel in hand, starred in many of the Epikaira propaganda documentaries that were screened before feature film presentation in Greek cinemas.

-Economists have criticized the waste, fraud, and abuse derived from the junta's economic policies.
-One notable example is tourism minister Ioannis Ladas' practice of granting ill advised loans to would be hoteliers in order to promote the tourism industry.
+Economists have criticised the waste, fraud, and abuse derived from the junta's economic policies.
+One notable example is tourism minister Ioannis Ladas' practice of granting ill-advised loans to would be hoteliers in order to promote the tourism industry.
 This fostered the erection of a multitude of hotels, sometimes in non-tourist areas, and with no underlying business rationale.
 Several such hotels were abandoned unfinished as soon as the loans were secured, and their remains still dot the Greek countryside.
 These questionable loans are referred to as Thalassodania (Θαλασσοδάνεια, 'loans of the sea'), to indicate the loose terms under which they were granted.

 Another contested policy of the regime was the writing-off of agricultural loans, up to a value of 100,000 drachmas, to farmers.
 This has been attributed to an attempt by Papadopoulos to gain public support for his regime.